 Submitting a notification form

-- voluntary notification form: as explained above, you can submit a voluntary notification if you are a party to a completed or planned qualifying acquisition that is not covered by mandatory notification;
+- voluntary notification form: as explained above, you can submit a voluntary notification if you are a party to a completed or planned qualifying acquisition that is not covered by mandatory notification

 - retrospective validation application form: as explained above, an acquisition is void if you complete a notifiable acquisition (which is subject to mandatory notification) without notifying and gaining approval from the government.
 You can apply for retrospective validation if you have completed a notifiable acquisition without notifying

-What to expect once you’ve submitted a notification form
+After you’ve submitted a notification form

 Accepting or rejecting a notification form